Vlkodlak148/Gatecraft-Coords/Chaosphere/README.md

 # ⚔️ Chaosphere

 Welcome to the **Chaosphere** world!
-This world is filled with mysterious dungeons, hidden treasures, and lots of Endermen.
+This world is Pvp/PvE so watchout for hunters.
 Explore carefully! 👁️⚡

 ---